CostiCatargiu/AllYoloModels/README.md

  --testSplit parameter allows us to select between "train" and "valid" dataset for evaluate the model.
 ![image](https://github.com/CostiCatargiu/AllYoloModels/assets/70476115/8e21d24a-c73b-4d63-ad9f-265fa56b8686)

-If you want to add more parameters to evaluation task please edit the .sh for the desired model.
+If you want to add more parameters to evaluation task please edit $\color{red}{\textsf{YoloModelsEval.sh}}$ for the desired model.
+In the table above are presented the results otained after evalutiong the model on COCO2017 dataset.

 <table border="1">
   <tr>